vladmesh/Assistants/project_overview.md

 ### Request Flow
 1. User sends a message to the Telegram Bot
 2. Message is queued in Redis
-3. Assistant Service processes the message using LangChain and GPT-4
+3. Assistant Service processes the message using LangChain and OpenAI Assistants API
 4. Based on the intent:
    - Direct response: returns text to user
    - Tool execution: calls appropriate service